Soumyajit21213/Ojass_Maze_Solver/README.md

 # Ojass Maze Solver

 ## Description
-The **Ojass Maze Solver** is a project we created fro Techfest of NIT Jamshedpur and we won.
+The **Ojass Maze Solver** is a project we created for Techfest of NIT Jamshedpur and we won.
 It navigates and solves mazes using an Arduino-based robotic system.

 ## Code Structure
 Below is the detailed structure of the project files and their explanations: